 The PEIF offers a variety of services to the community at large, such as swimming lessons, American Red Cross certification courses, youth summer camps, sports camps and birthday parties.
 For more information on renting areas within the PEIF, call 906-227-2519 or stop by the Recreational Sports main office, PEIF 126.

-The Superior Dome has been home to the Wildcat football team since its construction in 1991 and is now also home to the Wildcat soccer team and the Wildcat track teams.
+The Superior Dome has been home to the Wildcat football team since its construction in 1991 and is now also home to the Wildcat soccer teams, Wildcat lacrosse and Wildcat track teams.
 The Dome stands 14 stories high and encompasses 5.1 acres under its roof.
 Constructed of 781 Douglas Fir beams and 108.5 miles of fir decking, the Dome has a permanent seating capacity of 8,000, although the building can hold as many as 16,000 people.

 The Dome's features include a retractable artificial turf, the largest of its kind in the world.
-When extended, the turf has the ability to accommodate football, soccer (120x72 ft. field) and field hockey.
-Underneath the turf is a synthetic playing surface that features three basketball/volleyball courts, two tennis courts and a 200-meter track.
+When extended, the turf has the ability to accommodate football, soccer (120x72 ft. field) and lacrosse.
+Underneath the turf is a synthetic playing surface that features three basketball/volleyball courts and a 200-meter track.
 Three concession areas provide service to all events.

 Twelve computerized winches extend the turf over a cushion of air.
 It takes 30 minutes to retract the artificial turf and approximately two hours for full set up to be completed.

-The Superior Dome is home to the Wildcat Athletic Department offices for all coaches and staff members other than hockey and basketball.
-The Dome is also home of the NMU Olympic Training Site offices, as well as special training areas for the NMU-OTS weightlifting and wrestling teams.
+The Superior Dome is home to the Wildcat Athletic Department offices for all coaches and staff members other than hockey, basketball, swimming and diving, and volleyball.
+The Dome is also home of the NMU National Training Site offices, as well as special training areas for the NMU-NTS weightlifting and wrestling teams.

 For information on renting the Superior Dome, call 906-227-2850.